Legal guide for company directors and CEOs in Slovenia

 The company and the director usually enter into a management contract or employment contract.
 A management contract is a type of service agreement specifying the director’s duties and remuneration, as well as other aspects of the relationship between the company and the director such as benefits, confidentiality, or non-compete and termination provisions.

-Removal of the director does not automatically terminate the contract but may constitute a breach of contract.
+Removal of the director does not automatically terminate the contract but may be a termination reason or may constitute a breach of contract, if the contract or the articles provide termination reasons, and these reasons are not met.
 Termination of the contract would also not necessarily terminate the directorship.
 However, the contract can provide that it terminates upon notice of the director’s recall from his/her position.

 9. What rules apply in respect of conflicts of interest?